Albany Hill: Ecology

+Modern history

-The hill provides a view of Albany, Berkeley — notably, UC Berkeley's Sather Tower — and the Berkeley Hills from one side.
-From the other, it looks out onto the Bay, with San Francisco in the distance.
-Looking south from the hill, the high-rises in downtown Oakland and Emeryville are visible.
-From earliest European settlement, residents have enjoyed open space on the hill, "sledding" on dry grass and swinging from rope swings.
+The hill provides an unobstructed view of Albany, Berkeley — notably, UC Berkeley's Sather Tower — and the Berkeley Hills.
+Turning away from the hills, one can look out onto the Bay, with San Francisco in the distance.
+Looking south, the high-rises in downtown Oakland and Emeryville are visible.
+From the earliest European settlement, residents have enjoyed open space on the hill, "sledding" on dry grass and swinging from rope swings.

-From the early 20th century on, particularly in the 1970s, numerous schemes were proposed for development of Albany Hill, from dynamiting it for bay fill to building high-rise hotels or blasting out the top as a reservoir.
+From the early 20th century on, particularly in the 1970s, numerous schemes were proposed for development of Albany Hill, from dynamiting it for bay fill to building high-rise hotels or blasting out the top to create a reservoir.
 Protest by local residents defeated most of these.
 Eventually the city retained an environmental consultant to prepare an Environmental Impact Report on alternative development schemes and development densities.
 After a series of public hearings the consultant's recommendation design was chosen leading to the present development pattern of clustered high-rise residential use and preservation of the majority of the hill.

 In 1994, citizens passed Measure K, cutting allowed density on the hill by half and allowing the city to pursue further lowering, and in 1996 voters passed Measure R, a special levy including $3 million to buy land on the hill.
 In 2008, the remaining open space hill was declared a Priority Conservation Area by Bay Area and state agencies.
 By 2019, when the bonds matured, the city had bought small parcels totaling six acres.
 The remaining bond funds in 2019 were being spent for access and other improvements called for in the city's plans for the park, adopted first in 1991 and repeated in a new plan adopted in 2012.

-Just under 3/4 of almost 40 acres of open space on the hill is protected from development.
+Just under 3/4 of the almost 40 acres of open space on the hill is protected from development.
 A public park extends from Cerrito Creek up the north side of the hill.
 Large condominiums on the west side of the hill maintain significant areas of open space as part of their development agreements, and the north part of the summit ridge and a portion of the northeast slope is owned by the city.

 The remaining quarter of the open space is a single tract: South of the highest point, a 10.7-acre privately owned parcel runs from Pierce Street on the west up over the summit and down to Taft Street on the east slope.
 Most users treat this land as park, but the city has never negotiated a legal right-of-way allowing public access.
 In late 2019, this tract was listed for sale at $10 million.
 It is zoned for apartments or town homes, with a maximum density of nine units per acre.
 The city's Master Plan includes various policies regarding this parcel, including keeping the summit open, clustering development, providing a trail easement, protecting monarch butterfly habitat, minimizing grading, and protecting and restoring the hill's natural features, native vegetation, and wildlife.